PeterLiPeide/KSTM_Classification/README.md

 # KSTM_Classification

+## Please see my repo called "TEC_Tensor_Ensemble_Classifier" for the updated code!!!

 ## An update is under development, and few mistakes will be corrected.
 Please wait for the latest update!